Stefanos Athanasiadis: PAOK

 On 17 January 2015, Athanasiadis' goal against Veria in the Greek Super League was the 100th official for the Greek striker in less than eight years after his first in April 2008.
 On 13 February 2016, according to medical staff Athanasiadis suffered a hamstring strain injury during Greek Cup match against Panionios and will remain out of action for 15–18 days.
-According to Superleague Greece statistics Stefanos Athanasiadis has been shown 49 yellow cards the last four years, an incredible number if we consider that he is playing mainly as striker.
-On 26 May 2016 he scored a brace in a 2-0 home win against Panionios in the play-offs exceeding 100 goals with the jersey of PAOK in all competitions.
+According to Superleague Greece statistics, Stefanos Athanasiadis was shown 49 yellow cards between 2012 and 2016, an incredible number considering that he played mainly as striker.
+On 26 May 2016 he scored a brace in a 2-0 home win against Panionios in the play-offs exceeding 100 goals in PAOK colours in all competitions.
 On 3 August 2016 he scored against Ajax in the Uefa Champions League 3rd qualifying round.
-His team lost 1-2 and got knocked out of the competition.
-On 29 September 2016, Klaus netted both goals as PAOK recover from nightmare start in the Europa League group stage against FC Slovan Liberec when Russian Nikolay Komlichenko scores opening goal in 41 seconds in a 2-1 PAOK away win.
-He finished the 2016-17 season without being able to score with the club in the Superleague, that had to happen since 1978 with the striker Georgios Kostikos.
+However, his team lost 2-1 and got knocked out of the competition.
+On 29 September 2016, Athanasiadis netted both goals as PAOK recovered from a nightmare start in the Europa League group stage against FC Slovan Liberec when Russian Nikolay Komlichenko scored the opening goal for Slovan in 41 seconds.
+He finished the 2016-17 season without being able to score for the club in the Super league.
+The last time a first-choice striker went a full season for the club without scoring was 1978 with Georgios Kostikos.
 He started the 2017-18 season as a late substitute in a 3-1 home win game against Östersunds FK at Toumba Stadium in the first leg of the Europa League play-offs.

 Maccabi Haifa

-On 22 August 2017, Athanassiadis complete his move to Maccabi Haifa.
-The 28-year-old Greek International will be released from PAOK and will sign a 2-year deal with the Israeli club.
-He will earn €550,000 per year, plus bonuses.
-On 21 October 2017, he scored his first goal with the club at the last minute of the game, came as a substitute in a 2-1 home loss against Beitar Jerusalem.
+On 22 August 2017, Athanasiadis completed his move to Maccabi Haifa.
+The 28-year-old Greek International was released from PAOK and signed a 2-year deal with the Israeli club.
+He was reportedly set to earn €550,000 per year, plus bonuses.
+On 21 October 2017, he scored his first goal with the club in the last minute of the game, coming as a substitute in a 2-1 home loss against Beitar Jerusalem.

 On 8 January 2018, Athanasiadis netted home the winning penalty to send Maccabi Haifa to the Last 16 of the Israeli State Cup.
-Athanasiadis has had a disappointing spell in Israel since joining the club over the summer, but was the hero on this game for the Haifa side.
+He had had a disappointing spell in Israel since joining the club over the summer, but was the hero on this game for the Haifa side.
 On 23 August 2018, after a rather mediocre season, he mutual solved his contract with the club.